 What are foreign transaction fees?

-A foreign transaction fee (FTF) is a surcharge credit cardholders pay for transactions processed outside of the United States.
-This can be purchases you make while traveling abroad or simply making an online purchase from a merchant based overseas.
+A foreign transaction fee (FTF) is a surcharge credit card holders pay for transactions processed outside of the U.S. These can be purchases you make while traveling abroad or online from a merchant based overseas.

 Foreign transaction fees are composed of two charges.
-One comes from the card issuer—for example, Chase, Bank of America or Citi—and the other is from the network—that is, Visa, Mastercard, Discover or American Express.
+One comes from the card issuer—for example, Chase, Bank of America or Citi.
+The other is from the network: Visa, Mastercard, Discover or American Express.